-Raising children is expensive.
+Raising kids is expensive.
 Many of us began budgeting for our new babies before they even arrived, but few could have predicted just how rapidly the costs of child care would grow over the last few years.

 Government programs and subsidies

-State assistance subsidies
+1. State assistance child care subsidies

 The federal government provides money to individual states to help offset the costs of child care, but the aid available to families varies widely by state.